 Ink Business Preferred Credit Card: Best for business travel

 Why we picked it: Chase’s Ink Business Preferred® Credit Card offers an impressive 100,000 point sign-up bonus.
 To get it you will need to meet the $15,000 minimum spend within the first three months.
 This card is geared toward the traveler who wants plenty of airline and hotel options.
-It offers a 25% discount when you book through Chase’s Ultimate Rewards loyalty program.
+It offers a 25 percent discount when you book through Chase’s Ultimate Rewards loyalty program.
 There are no foreign transaction fees so you won’t be charged extra when making transactions in international destinations.

 - Low annual fee of $95 compared to the rewards potential